tahlikipps/compound-interest/README.md

 # Compound Interest Calculator

-A simple tool to help calculate the final total and total interest earned for a Term Deposit.
+A simple tool to help calculate the final balance and total interest earned for a Term Deposit.

 ## Built with